 Smelling Yourself to Find the Stink

-You can’t typically sniff yourself.
+You can't typically sniff yourself.
 You go nose blind.
-That said, there are some tricks that can get around that problem and help you detect the stink before it starts making eyes water.
+That said, some tricks can get around that problem and help you detect the stink before it starts making eyes water.

 Sniff Your Clothes